 Use Your Connections

 Endorsements of candidates from employees at prospective employers can have a strong impact on hiring decisions.
-Seek referrals from your primary contacts to second level contacts working at the employer and arrange informational consultations to show a face and ask for advice.
+Seek referrals from primary contacts to second level contacts working at the employer and arrange informational consultations to show a face and ask for advice.

-If you make a positive impression, these individuals might put in a good word for you that can serve to counterbalance any negative concerns about your layoff.
+If you make a positive impression, these individuals might put in a good word for you that can serve to counterbalance any concerns about your layoff.